 - A capital expense in respect of recently acquired property

 - The replacement of a subsidiary part or of an entirety.

 If you replace or reconstruct entire premises or plant, this is not a repair.Essentially a repair involves the restoration of an object to the condition

 it formerly had, without changing its character.Tax Ruling TR97/23 provides guidance on this issue.

 DEDUCTION FOR PROFESSIONAL COSTS RE-STARTING BUSINESS

-From 1 July 2015, new start-ups are able to immediately deduct professional costs associated with starting a business rather than writing them off over
+From 1 July 2015, new start-ups can immediately deduct professional costs associated with starting a business rather than writing them off over 5 years.

 SELF EDUCATION EXPENSES

 The expenses for self-education can be deducted provided there is a direct and provable link between the course undertaken and how you derive your income.

 Generally, you will need to satisfy any of the following tests to be entitled to a tax deduction: